Allen Miller (golfer)

+Early life and amateur career

-Miller was born in San Diego, California.
-He had a distinguished amateur career.
+In 1948, Miller was born in San Diego, California.

+Miller had a distinguished amateur career.
 He attended the University of Georgia, and was a member of the golf team.
 Miller was the #2 ranked amateur in America in 1969 and 1970 by Golf Digest; he was a member of the 1969 and 1971 Walker Cup teams, and the 1970 Eisenhower Trophy team.
-He won the 1970 Canadian Amateur Championship.
+Miller won the 1970 Canadian Amateur Championship as well.

+Professional career

-Miller turned professional in 1971.
+In 1971, Miller turned professional.
 He played on the PGA Tour for 15 years and had 18 top-10 finishes.
 He won the 1974 Tallahassee Open by one stroke over Joe Inman, Eddie Pearce and Dan Sikes with a 14-under-par 274.
 The event was played during the same week as the Tournament of Champions, where most of the Tours elite players played.
 His best finish in a major was T-15 at The Masters in 1975.

 Since retiring from the Tour in 1986, Miller has earned a living primarily as a teaching professional.
 He also played in a limited number of Senior PGA Tour events; his best finish on this circuit is a T-45 at the 1998 First of America Classic.
 Miller and his wife Cindy, who is also a golf teaching professional and a former LPGA Tour player, live in western New York.
-They teach at Wehrle Golf Dome in Buffalo.
+They teach at Airport Driving Range and Paddock Chevrolet Golf Dome in Buffalo.

+Personal life

+Miller is married to former LPGA Tour golfer Cindy Miller.
+They have three children.